Cantonment (Pakistan): Administration of cantonments

 Prior to 1864, cantonments used to be administered by military authorities under various government orders.
 In 1864, for the first time, an act was adopted for improving the administration of the cantonments.
 A magistrate was appointed to administer the area.
 The act also regulated the funds granted by Government for the purpose of bettering the various facilities.

 In 1880, another act was passed that empowered the cantonment authority to impose taxes, as well as granting legal status to the cantonment committee.
 The act gave power to impose fines and penalties for non-payment of taxes, and for encroachments.
 After World War I, political changes took place in South Asia that affected the administration of the cantonments.
 The changes also became part of day-to-day life in cantonments, as it had to do with its working.

 The Cantonments Act of 1924 was a landmark in the history of cantonments, as it brought in its wake some sweeping changes.
 The act introduced the representative local government system, under which elected representative of the civil population became members of the Cantonment Boards.
 The boards were created as autonomous statutory local bodies for providing civil services.
 The powers and functions of the Cantonment Board are synonymous to Municipal Committees in the cities.
 The members constituting the board are both officially nominated as well as elected through a direct vote on the basis of adult franchise.
 Officials nominated as members hold the majority.
 The station commander, a senior military officer, is the ex officio president of the board.
 This is to protect the interest of troops, and ensure their welfare and discipline.

+The administration of cantonments and management of the military lands inside and outside the cantonments is centrally controlled and supervised by the Military Lands and Cantonments Department, which is an attached department of the Ministry of Defense headed by a director general Hassan Raza Maneka.
+The post of MLC director general is purely civilian, but a serving major general has been appointed on it.
+Army captured the post after former president Pervez Musharraf's 1999 coup.
+Since then, the post has been doled out to serving majors general in violation of civil service rules.
+Maj-Gen Javed Iqbal was the first army officer to be appointed on the coveted post.
+Qazi Naeem Ahmad was the last civilian served as DG Military Lands and Cantonments.